StardustDL/coxbuild/README.md

 ### Group

-Use `group` decorator to add namespace to task names (prevent from name conflicting)
+Use `group` decorator to add namespace to task names (prevent from name conflicting).

 ```python
 ns1task = group("ns1")